Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

-We use an MCMC method, the \textit{Metropolis--Hasting (MH) algorithm}, to sample from the posterior distribution $\mu^{\by}$ defined over infinite-dimensional $\mathscr{M}$.
-The MH algorithm is a procedure for generating reversible Markov chains $\{m_j\}_{j=1}^{\infty}$ on $\scrM$ with a stationary distribution of $\mu^{\by}$.
-The algorithm prescribes a Markov chain transition rule (i.e., the law of $m_j\mapsto m_{j+1}$) based on an accept-reject move and a proposal distribution.
+We use the \textit{Metropolis--Hastings (MH) algorithm} to sample from the posterior distribution $\mu^{\by}$ defined over infinite-dimensional $\mathscr{M}$.
+The MH algorithm is a procedure for generating reversible Markov chains $\{m_j\in\scrM\}_{j=1}^{\infty}$ with a stationary distribution of $\mu^{\by}$.
+The algorithm prescribes a Markov chain transition rule (i.e., the law of $m_j\mapsto m_{j+1}$) based a proposal distribution and an accept-reject move.
 The proposal, denoted by $\mathcal{Q}:\mathscr{M}\times\mathcal{B}(\mathscr{M})\to[0,1]$, is a conditional probability distribution.
 The proposal and the posterior jointly define a set of transition rates\footnote{These transition rates should not be confused with the Markov chain transition rule of the MH algorithm.} between two positions in $\scrM$ as measures (unnormalized) on the product space $\scrM\times\scrM$: